da-cali/linux-x1-tablet/README.md

 ### Volume buttons

 Upgrade your BIOS.
-Doing so fixes the Volume buttons and it is possibly necesary to make S3 sleep work.
+Doing so fixes the volume buttons and it is possibly necesary to make S3 sleep work.

 ### S3 sleep

-Reboot, enter your BIOS/UEFI.
-Go to Config - Thunderbolt (TM) 3 - set Thunerbolt BIOS Assist Mode to Enabled.

 Patch the bios (Instructions and patch file taken from mr. sour's gist):

+0. Reboot, and enter your BIOS.
+Go to Config - Thunderbolt (TM) 3 and set Thunerbolt BIOS Assist Mode to Enabled.
-0. Install iasl (and git):
+1. Install iasl (and git):
   ```
   sudo dnf install acpica-tools git
   ```
-0. Clone repository:
+2. Clone repository:
   ```
   git clone https://github.com/da-cali/linux-x1-tablet
   ```
-1. Open folder:
+3. Open folder:
   ```
   cd linux-x1-tablet
   ```
-2. Get a dump of your ACPI DSDT table:
+4. Get a dump of your ACPI DSDT table:
   ```
   cat /sys/firmware/acpi/tables/DSDT > dsdt.aml
   ```
-4. Decompile the dump, which will generate a .dsl source based on the .aml ACPI machine language dump:
+5. Decompile the dump, which will generate a .dsl source based on the .aml ACPI machine language dump:
   ```
   iasl -d dsdt.aml
   ```
-5. Apply the patch to dsdt.dsl:
+6. Apply the patch to dsdt.dsl:
   ```
   patch --verbose < x1_dsdt.patch
   ```
-6. If (Once?) the patch is rejected, look at x1_dsdt.patch and notice the lines that start with "-".
-These lines of code should be removed from your dsdt.dsl -and replaced with another one in the case of the DefinitionBlock line.
-Open your dsdt.dsl and A) make sure that the hex number at the end of the first non-commented line (DefinitionBlock...) is 0x00000001; and B) delete the "One" lines if necessary.
+7. If (Once?) the patch is rejected, look at x1_dsdt.patch and notice the lines that begin with "-".
+These lines of code should be removed from your dsdt.dsl (and replaced with another one in the case of the DefinitionBlock line).
+Open your dsdt.dsl and A) make sure that the hex number at the end of the first non-commented line (DefinitionBlock...) is "0x00000001"; and B) delete the "One" lines if necessary.
 Save the changes.
-7. Recompile your patched version of the .dsl source:
+8. Recompile your patched version of the .dsl source:
   ```
   iasl -ve -tc dsdt.dsl
   ```
-8. Move the compiled patch to your boot folder:
+9. Move the compiled patch to your boot folder:
   ```
   cp dsdt.aml /boot
   ```
-9. Create a custom acpi loader for grub
+10. Create a custom acpi loader for grub:
   ```
   cat <<+ > /etc/grub.d/01_acpi
   #! /bin/sh -e